henrique-trevisan/Youtube-video-downloader/readme.md

 - Choose video resolution
 - Streams list shows one high-quality option per resolution
 - Video is merged with the best available audio using FFmpeg
+- Prefers the video's original audio track when multiple languages are available
 - Simple and easy to use

 ## Requirements